jefersonprimer/primer-desktop/docs/TAURI_COMMANDS.md

     user_id: '550e8400-e29b-41d4-a716-446655440000',
     chat_id: '770e8400-e29b-41d4-a716-446655440000',
     content: 'What is the capital of France?',
-    provider_name: 'openai', // or 'gemini' or 'claude_code'
+    provider_name: 'openai', // or 'gemini'
     model: 'gpt-4',
     temperature: 0.7, // Optional, 0.0-2.0
     max_tokens: 1000  // Optional